Lawrence Chambers: Operation Frequent Wind

 Despite the possibility that he might be court martialed, Captain Chambers issued the order to allow the plane to land on Midways flight deck.
 The arresting wires were then removed, all helicopters that could not be safely or quickly relocated were pushed over the side and into the sea.
 An estimated worth of UH-1 Huey helicopters were pushed overboard into the South China Sea.
 With a 500 ft ceiling, 5 mi visibility, light rain, and 15 kn of surface wind, Chambers ordered the ship to make 25 kn into the wind.
 Warnings about the dangerous downdrafts created behind a steaming carrier were transmitted blind in both Vietnamese and English.
 To make matters worse, five additional UH-1s landed and cluttered up the deck.
 Chambers ordered them scuttled as well.
 Captain Chambers recalled in an article in the Fall 1993 issue of the Naval Aviation Museum Foundation's Foundation magazine that:

 the aircraft cleared the ramp and touched down on center line at the normal touchdown point.
 Had he been equipped with a tailhook he could have bagged a number 3 wire.
 He bounced once and came stop abeam of the island, amid a wildly cheering, arms-waving flight deck crew.

 Major Buang was escorted to the bridge, where Chambers congratulated him on his outstanding piloting and his bravery.
 The crew of Midway was so impressed that they established a fund to help him and his family get settled in the United States.
 The Bird Dog that Major Buang landed is now on display at the National Naval Aviation Museum at Naval Air Station Pensacola, Florida.

 At the time, Chambers had only been in command of Midway for four or five weeks and believed that his order would get him court martialed.
-He also called Buang-Ly the "Bravest man I have ever met in my life" and said of his decision to allow Ly to land that "When a man has the courage to put his family in a plane and make a daring escape like that, you have to have the heart to let him in."
+He also called Buang-Ly the "Bravest man I have ever met in my life" and said of his decision to allow Ly to land:

+"When a man has the courage to put his family in a plane and make a daring escape like that, you have to have the heart to let him in."